Sage-Bionetworks-Challenges/brats-dream-challenge-website/wiki/611101-ParticipationOverview.md

 ## **Step 3.
 Access the Data**

 Complete the follow steps to gain access to the training data.
-You can find the description and conditions for use for the training data below.
+You can find the data description and conditions for use at [Challenge Data](#!Synapse:syn25829067/wiki/610865).

-1. Register for the challenge
+1. **Register for the challenge.** You must be registered before completing the next steps.
     ${jointeam?teamId=3427584&isChallenge=true&isMemberMessage=You have successfully registered for the Challenge%2E&text=Click Here to Register&isSimpleRequestButton=true&requestOpenText=Your registration is in progress%2E&successMessage=Your registration is in progress%2E}
-2. Complete the data access request form
+2. **Complete the data access request form.** You will receive a confirmation email when you are given access to the training data.
     <!-- markdownlint-disable-next-line no-bare-urls -->
     ${buttonlink?text=Request Data Access&url=https://forms.gle/RuNkiqKDCKbvUmR37}
-3. Download the Training Data
+3. **Download the Training Data.**
     ${buttonlink?text=Access the Data&url=#!Synapse:syn25953134}

 ## **Step 4.
 Prepare a Submission**